Thumper project

 Vancouver, WA

-When the yellow brass rod is in its down position (roll pin resting on lower guide), about 28 mm of rod protrudes above the upper guide.
+When the yellow brass rod is in its down position (roll pin resting on lower guide), about an inch of rod protrudes above the upper guide -- sufficient for a finger grip.

 The roll pin (black dot) limits rod travel when the rod is drawn up for a test blow.